OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Required hardware

-You need hardware KiwiSDR software defined receiver, MS-S7 antenna switch and MS-S7-WEB remote control unit.
+You need KiwiSDR is a software-defined radio (SDR) kit, MS-S7 antenna switch and MS-S7-WEB remote control unit.

-You can buy KiwiSDR software receiver from Seed https://www.seeedstudio.com/KiwiSDR-Board-p-2725.html
+You can buy KiwiSDR kit from Seed https://www.seeedstudio.com/KiwiSDR-Board-p-2725.html

 You can buy MS-S7 antenna switch and MS-S7-WEB remote control units from ebay.
 Search by seller LZ2RR. http://www.ebay.com/sch/lz2rr/m.html?_nkw=&_armrs=1&_ipg=&_from=